 Best ski gloves

 There are plenty of variations in glove design out there, from standard gloves and mitts to three fingered hybrid designs, all offering different levels of warmth and dexterity.
-If you feel the cold or are dealing with more exposed conditions (such as higher altitude), you’ll want to prioritise warmth, while lower level piste-bashing and touring will probably call for a more breathable, lightweight glove design.
-Some resorts are higher than others, and some touring terrain is too, so they’ll need different weights of glove to provide varying levels of warmth.
+If you feel the cold or are dealing with higher altitude, or a continental climate (like you'd find in Canada, for example) you’ll want to prioritise warmth.
+Lower level piste-bashing will probably call for a more breathable, lightweight glove design.
+If you're touring, you'll often want two pairs—a lightweight set for the way up and then thicker waterproof "over-gloves" for the descent.

 Of course, there are cost implications to bear in mind here, so don’t over-spec if you don’t need to - especially if you run warm.
 Although the best ski gloves will last for many years, the insulation will compress over time (especially when it gets damp) and gradually offer less warmth, so upgrading can become a regular - and enjoyable - process.